-Compile the source code to produce an executable file
+3.6 Compile the source code to produce an executable file

-Remember that to compile and run programs you must have loaded appropriate modules.
-The default compilation settings in the Makefile are appropriate for ARCHER - on Cirrus you must edit the Makefile and uncomment the lines for Cirrus by deleting the leading "#".
+Remember that you must have loaded appropriate modules.

+The default compilation settings in the Makefile are for ARCHER - on Cirrus, edit the Makefile and uncomment the lines for Cirrus by deleting the leading "#".